Welcome, we're here to help.

 You can withdraw cash at any Visa®-member bank.

-You can withdraw cash from an ATM displaying one of these logos:
+You can withdraw cash from any ATM.

 Select the checking option, which is how you withdraw from your debit-card account.